Install the DocumentDB PostgreSQL extension package on Debian, Ubuntu, or RHEL-compatible hosts.

 Use the Package Finder to generate the exact install command for your distro, architecture, and PostgreSQL version.

-The repository-backed install commands currently cover Ubuntu 22.04/24.04, Debian 11/12/13, and RHEL-family 8/9 systems.
+The repository-backed install commands currently cover Ubuntu 22.04/24.04, Debian 11/12/13, and RHEL-compatible 8/9 systems.
 Debian 11 currently resolves PostgreSQL 16 and 17 in the repository-backed flow.

 sudo apt update && \